cicsdev/cics-java-jcics-samples/README.md

 To import the sample into Eclipse either
 1. Clone the repository using your IDEs support, such as the Eclipse Git plugin,**or**
-2. Use the **File > Import > Existing Projects into Workspace** wizard and select the expanded zip archive directory as the root directory
+2. Use the **File > Import > Existing Projects into Workspace** wizard and select the expanded zip archive directory as the root directory.
-Ensure you check "Search for nested projects", and do not select "Copy projects into workspace"
+Ensure you check "Search for nested projects", and do not select **Copy projects into workspace**

 The sample comes pre-configured for use with Java 17 and the CICS TS V5.5 Target Platform.
-When you initially import the project to your IDE, if your IDE is not configured for Java 17, or does not have CICS Explorer SDK installed with the correct 'Target Platform' set, you might experience local project compile errors.
+When you initially import the project to your IDE, if your IDE is not configured for Java 17, or does not have CICS Explorer SDK installed with the correct *Target Platform* set, you might experience local project compile errors.

 To resolve issues:
 * Ensure you have the latest CICS Explorer SDK plug-in installed
-* Set the CICS TS Target Platform to your intended CICS target (Hint: Window > Preferences > Plug-in Development > Target Platform > Add > Template > Other...)
+* Set the CICS TS Target Platform to your intended CICS target (Hint: **Window > Preferences > Plug-in Development > Target Platform > Add > Template > Other...**)
 * Configure the Project's build-path, and Application Project settings to use your preferred JDK and Java compiler settings

 ### Option 3 - Use Eclipse with Buildship (Gradle), or m2e (Maven) to drive Gradle, or Maven